Difference between Financial Planning And Investment Planning

 “An investment in knowledge pays the best interest”, says Benjamin Franklin

 When it comes to investment planning or financial well-being, nothing pays off more than knowledge about the market.
 And hence, to improve your financial well being in a true sense, it’s utmost important that you understand the difference between the two distinct parts of an integrated whole.

 What Is Financial Planning?

-Financial Planning is brining the future into present.
+Financial Planning is bringing the future into the present.

 To summarize, financial planning involves evaluating every aspect of your financial life to create a comprehensive financial strategy (road-map) that will help you accomplish your financial goals – be it short-term or long-term financial goals.

 An intelligent financial plan changes as your life evolves.